madajaju/sabr/docs/index.md

 structure.

 * [Application Management Layer](package--sabr-aml) -
-Application Management Layer is responsible for the management of applications and workflows andthe development, test, deployment and updates of those applications and workloads
+Application Management Layer is responsible for the management of applications and workflows andthe development, test, deployment and updates of those applications and workloads.

 * [Common Physical Layer](package--sabr-cpl) -
 Common Physical Layer gives a common way of managing the underlying physical infrastructure